-Having reviewed the dossier, the report of the divisional review committee, and the report of the Tenure and Promotion Committee, the Dean of Academic Affairs will provide a written recommendation to the Dean of the College concerning reappointment or release.
-Upon the decision by the Dean of the College, the Dean for Academic Affairs will notify the faculty member and the division of the decision for reappointment or release.
-If the Dean of the College does not support the recommendation, he or she will provide a written justification to be shared with the Dean for Academic Affairs and the divisional evaluation committee.
+Having reviewed the dossier, the report of the divisional review committee, and the report of the Tenure and Promotion Committee, the Senior Associate Dean for Academic Affairs will provide a written recommendation to the Dean of the College concerning reappointment or release.
+Upon the decision by the Dean of the College, the Senior Associate Dean for Academic Affairs will notify the faculty member and the division of the decision for reappointment or release.
+When the Division and the Committee's votes are in favor of retention, the Division's report and the Tenure and Promotion Committee's report, excluding the vote totals, will be shared with the candidate and with the Division Chair at the time the candidate is notified of Oxford's final decision by the end of May, as described below.

+If the Dean of the College does not support the recommendation, they will provide a written justification to be shared with the Senior Associate Dean for Academic Affairs, the Tenure and Promotion Committee, and the divisional evaluation committee.
 In either case, the faculty member will be notified of the decision by the end of May.
 If it is determined that the faculty member is to be released, the faculty member will be eligible for a final year of appointment, as provided in "The Statement of Principles Governing Faculty Relationships."